ansible/ansible-lint-action/README.md

       # Important: This sets up your GITHUB_WORKSPACE environment variable
       - uses: actions/checkout@v2

-      - name: Lint Ansible Playbook
+      - name: Run ansible-lint
         # replace `main` with any valid ref, or tags like `v6`
         uses: ansible-community/ansible-lint-action@main
         # optional:
-        with:
+        # with:
-          args: "" # args to pass to ansible-lint command
+        #   path: "playbooks/"  # <-- only one value is allowed
 ```

+Due to limitation on how GitHub Actions are processing arguments, we do not
+plan to provide extra options.
+You will have to make use of [ansible-lint own configuration file](https://ansible-lint.readthedocs.io/en/latest/configuring/)
+for altering its behavior.

+If you still want custom arguments, you can still fork the action and modify
+its `action.yml` file.

 > TIP: N.B.
-Use `ansible/ansible-lint-action@v4.1.0` or any other valid tag, or branch, or commit SHA instead of `v4.1.0` to pin the action to use a specific version.
+Use `ansible/ansible-lint-action@v6` or any other valid tag, or branch, or commit SHA to pin the action to use a specific version.

 Alternatively, you can run the ansible lint only on certain branches: